Vladimir Nabokov: October Revolution

-After the October Revolution, the family was forced to flee the city for Crimea, at first not expecting to be away for very long.
-They lived at a friend's estate and in September 1918 moved to Livadiya, at the time part of the Ukrainian Republic.
-Nabokov's father became a minister of justice in the Crimean Regional Government.
+After the October Revolution, the family fled the city for Crimea, at first not expecting to be away for very long.
+They lived at a friend's estate and in September 1918 moved to Livadiya, at the time under the separatist Crimean Regional Government, in which Nabokov's father became a minister of justice.

 University of Cambridge

-After the withdrawal of the German Army in November 1918 and the defeat of the White Army (early 1919), the Nabokovs sought exile in western Europe, along with many other Russian refugees.
-They settled briefly in England, where Nabokov gained admittance to the University of Cambridge, one of the world's most prestigious universities, where he attended Trinity College and studied zoology and later Slavic and Romance languages.
+After the withdrawal of the German Army in November 1918 and the defeat of the White Army in early 1919, the Nabokovs sought exile in western Europe, along with other Russian refugees.
+They settled briefly in England, where Nabokov gained admittance to the University of Cambridge, where he attended Trinity College and studied zoology and later Slavic and Romance languages.
 His examination results on the first part of the Tripos exam, taken at the end of his second year, were a starred first.
 He took the second part of the exam in his fourth year just after his father's death, and feared he might fail it.
 But his exam was marked second-class.
 His final examination result also ranked second-class, and his BA was conferred in 1922.
 Nabokov later drew on his Cambridge experiences to write several works, including the novels Glory and The Real Life of Sebastian Knight.

 At Cambridge, one journalist wrote in 2014, "the coats-of-arms on the windows of his room protected him from the cold and from the melancholy over the recent loss of his country.
-It was in this city, in his moments of solitude, accompanied by King Lear, Le Morte d’Arthur, The Strange Case of Dr. Jekyll and Mr. Hyde or Ulysses, that Nabokov made the firm decision to become a Russian writer."
+It was in this city, in his moments of solitude, accompanied by King Lear, Le Morte d'Arthur, The Strange Case of Dr. Jekyll and Mr. Hyde or Ulysses, that Nabokov made the firm decision to become a Russian writer."